msaqib1/msaqib1/README.md

 Currently building an Arabic recitation coach focused on helping students correctly pronounce harakat (Arabic accent marks) through AI-powered speech evaluation and pronunciation feedback.

-I’m also a seminary student studying traditional Islamic sciences, which heavily influences the kinds of products I want to build.

 ---

 ## What I'm Working On -> [link to product](https://arabic-recitation-coach.vercel.app/welcome)